 The New Zealand Gambling Regulatory Commission (NZGRC) has not yet revealed the extent of its enforcement of sports betting restrictions, but its website does outline a number of ways that people can be prosecuted for “sports betting-related offences”.
 If a punter is caught betting more than the agreed limit, that punter can be fined up to NZ$7,000 and convicted of a misdemeanour offence.
+Every now and then there are people who are violating these restrictions, click here to read more about casino related issues and be updated about future news about casinos.

 While it is difficult for punters to get licensed, NZGRC are not shy about doing so and are able to fine people who break the law.